bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 WebAssembly core modules are already portable across different architectures and operating systems;
-components retain these benefits and, using interfaces, add portability across different programming languages.
+components retain these benefits and, using the Component Model ABI, add portability across different programming languages.
 A component implemented in Go can communicate directly and safely with a C or Rust component, by relying on the shared conventions of the Component Model ABI.